 - 1.1 The Chief of Police will formulate goals for the agency.
-In addition, each Division, Detachment, and Unit Commander within the MDTA Police will formulate written objectives for their respective areas of responsibility. - 1.2 The Commanders of Patrol and Special Operations Division will work with their Detachments/Units to develop programs to improve the agency's traffic safety and crime prevention efforts.
-The effectiveness of these efforts will be reviewed regularly to ensure objectives are being met. - 1.3 The Commanders of Logistics and Support Services Divisions will develop objectives in line with the goals of the agency and focus on areas to support a superior work force. - 1.4 Objectives for the upcoming calendar year will be forwarded through the appropriate chain of command to the Office of the Chief for review by December 15th of the current calendar year. - 1.5 Copies are to be made available to all personnel and forwarded to the Personnel Command for retention. - 1.6 Annually, all Division, Detachment, and Unit Commanders, and the Office of the Chief, shall create a list of goals and objectives for the coming year.
-A copy of these goals and objectives will be forwarded to the Personnel Command, which will retain them for three years. - 1.7 Each commander will evaluate the progress toward achievement of the goals and objectives and submit a quarterly goal attainment update to their Division Commander by March 31st, June 30th, September 30th, and December 31st each calendar year.
-The Division Commander for each detachment or unit will present the updated quarterly goal attainment report to the Chief of Police and Senior Command Staff during a Senior Command Staff Meeting following each completed quarter.
-A copy of each quarterly report will be forwarded to the Personnel Command. - 1.8 During the quarterly goal attainment review, any division, detachment, or unit commander that identifies a need to modify or change a goal or objective will present the request to the Chief of Police and Senior Staff.
-The Chief of Police will make the final decision on any
+In addition, each Division, Detachment, Section and Unit Commander within the MDTA Police will formulate written objectives for their respective areas of responsibility. - 1.2 The Commanders of Patrol and Special Operations Division will work with their Detachments/Units to develop programs to improve the agency's traffic safety and crime prevention efforts.
+The effectiveness of these efforts will be reviewed regularly to ensure objectives are being met. - 1.3 The Commanders of Logistics and Support Services Divisions will develop objectives in line with the goals of the agency and focus on areas to support a superior work force. - 1.4 Objectives for the upcoming calendar year will be forwarded through the appropriate chain of command to the Office of the Chief for review by December 15th of the current calendar year. - 1.5 Copies are to be made available to all personnel and forwarded to the Administrative and Financial Services Command for retention. - 1.6 Annually, all Division, Detachment, Sections and Unit Commanders, and the Office of the Chief, shall create a list of goals and objectives for the coming year.
+A copy of these goals and objectives will be forwarded to the Administrative and Financial Services Command, which will retain them for three years. - 1.7 Each commander will evaluate the progress toward achievement of the goals and objectives and submit a quarterly goal attainment update to their Division Commander by April 10th, July 10th, October 10th each calendar year.
+The Division Commander for each Detachment or Unit will present the updated quarterly goal attainment report to the Chief of Police and Senior Command Staff during a Senior Command Staff Meeting following each completed quarter.
+A copy of each quarterly report will be forwarded to the Administrative and Financial Services Command. - 1.8 During the quarterly goal attainment review, any Division, Detachment, Section or Unit Commander that identifies a need to modify or change a goal or objective will present the request to the Chief of Police and Senior Staff.
+The Chief of Police will make the final decision on any changes to a goal or objective.
+Additionally, any

-- changes to a goal or objective.
-Additionally, any Division, Detachment, or Unit that is experiencing challenges with meeting a goal will present the challenge to the Chief of Police and Senior Staff during the quarterly goal attainment review.
-The Chief of Police and Senior Staff will assist the Division, Detachment, or Unit Commander with developing new strategies to immediately address the concerns with goal attainment. - 1.9 At the conclusion of the calendar year, each commander will submit a final goal attainment report to the Chief of Police, through the Division Commander by January 5th of the new calendar year.
-A copy of this report will be forwarded to the Personnel Command where it will be retained for four years.
+- Division, Detachment, Section, or Unit that is experiencing challenges with meeting a goal will present the challenge to the Chief of Police and Senior Staff during the quarterly goal attainment review.
+The Chief of Police and Senior Staff will assist the Division, Detachment, Section, or Unit Commander with developing new strategies to immediately address the concerns with goal attainment. - 1.9 At the conclusion of the calendar year, each commander will submit a final goal attainment report to the Chief of Police, through the Division Commander by January 10th of the new calendar year.
+A copy of this report will be forwarded to the Administrative and Financial Services Command where it will be retained for four years.